abhi-menasinakai/abhi-menasinakai/README.md

 <h1 align="center">Hi 👋, I'm Abhi Menasinakai</h1>
-<h3 align="center">As a DevOps engineer , I have expertise in designing, implementing and managing highly available and scalable infrastructure using aws cloud.
-I possess extensive knowledge and practical experience in configuration management tools such as jenkins, ansible.
-Also has good knowledge in container orchestration platform like Kubernetes</h3>
+<h3 align="center">As a DevOps engineer , I have expertise in designing, implementing and managing highly available and scalable infrastructure using aws cloud.</h3>

 - 🔭 I’m currently working on **Keycloak SSO Integration**